kolodny/wttt/README.md

         } else {
             console.log('about to `this.err();`');
             this.err('invalid id', id); // uh oh
-            console.log('when using synchronously finished current function first');
+            console.log('when using synchronously finish current function first');
         }
     }
 ).then(